MaksimDzhangirov/backendBankExample/docs/part34-eng.md

 ```

 Like that and redeploy the Ingress.
 However, this annotation is
-deprecated since version 1.18, so now we should use the Ingress
+deprecated since version 1.18, so now we should use the `IngressClass`
-class resource instead.
+resource instead.

 Let's copy this example